-It is time to start thinking of flea control, as spring will soon be upon us.
 It is always time to think about tick control, as they are always a threat, at least in my part of the country.
-But fleas, if they did not successfully set up shop in your house last fall, will be back, likely with a vengeance this year, at least if the weather trends of the last two years continue.
+Especially, leading into spring, #dogs and #cats are both susceptible.
+But fleas, if they did not successfully set up shop in your house last fall, will be back, likely with a vengeance this year, at least if the weather trends of the last three years continue.

 I have heard many myths and home remedies for preventing these revolting and disease carrying critters, and thought this an opportune time to weed through fact and fiction.